 If you don’t mind waking up early, you can watch the sunrise from the top of the Empire State Building.
 Tickets are limited to 100 visitors and need to be purchased in advance.
 It’s pricey, costing $100 per person, and tickets are only available for Friday and Saturday mornings.

-Cost: standard tickets start at $38 for adults
+Cost: standard tickets start at $42 for adults and $36 for children

 Hours: Daily 8 am – 2 am

 Website: Get the full details on packages and VIP experiences on the official Empire State Building website.

 Get Your Guide: You can also purchase your entrance tickets in advance through Get Your Guide.

 The Vessel is a relatively new sight in Manhattan.
 154 flights of interconnecting stairs forms a unique viewpoint in the city.
 Purchase your tickets online in advance and learn more on the official website.

 Getting Here: To get from the Empire State Building to the Vessel by subway, walk to the Herald Square station.
 Take the R line to Times Square-42nd Street and transfer to line 7.
 Get off at the Hudson Yards station.
 The vessel is a short walk from the Hudson Yards station.

 Cost: Free tickets are available on a first-come, first-served basis starting at 9:30 am.
 General admission tickets for specific time slots are available up to 14 days in advance and are also free (reserve yours online here).
 A Flex pass costs $10.
 This gets you a one time admission for the day of your choice, any time of day.
 Flex tickets are available 120 days in advance.